jimcortez/ai-shader-tool/IMPLEMENTATION_PLAN.md

 ## Phase 5: Platform Abstraction and Fallbacks (Simplified)

-- Platform abstraction is now simpler: only check if GLFW/OpenGL is available.
-- Fallbacks only needed if OpenGL/GLFW is not available.
+- [x] Platform abstraction uses a single cross-platform codepath (GLFW/OpenGL)
+- [x] Platform checks for VVISF/OpenGL/GLFW availability at runtime
+- [x] Fallback renderer is used if dependencies are missing
-- No platform-specific context creation code is needed.
+- [x] No platform-specific context creation code is needed
+- [x] All tests pass and system is robust to missing OpenGL/VVISF/GLFW

+**Result:**

+The renderer now includes a robust platform abstraction and fallback system.
+It automatically detects platform capabilities, manages OpenGL context with GLFW, and falls back to a placeholder image generator if VVISF/OpenGL/GLFW are not available.
+The system is fully tested and always produces an image output, even on unsupported platforms.

 ---